Surge Secured Mastercard® review

 - Secured credit card.
-You have to deposit between $300 and $1,000 to act as your credit limit.
+You have to deposit $300 that act as your credit limit.
 You can get your deposit back if you close your account without any outstanding debt.
 With responsible use, you can get a credit limit increase after six months.

 - Annual fee.
 The card costs $69 each year.
 This isn’t bad, but there are secured cards without an annual fee that can also help you build credit.